The Best Cheap Beginner Electric Guitars Under $200

 - Pickup Selector: 3-way

-While other companies were content at merely cloning popular designs, Jackson started out by modifying classics to meet the demands of virtuosos.
-They ended up being one of the brands that helped shape the Strat design into the now distinct Superstrat category.
+Other companies were content with cloning popular designs.
+Jackson started by modifying classic electric guitars to meet the demands of virtuosos.
+They helped shape the Strat design into one of the best electric guitars for technical playing: The Superstrat.

-Jackson's distinct angled back headstock completes its overall metal look, which incidentally may be too metal for other styles.
-You may want to switch to another guitar if you're playing pop or ballads.
+Jackson’s distinct angled back headstock completes its overall metal look.
+The downside is that it may be too metal for other styles.
+You may want to switch to another guitar if you’re playing pop or ballads.

-The Jackson JS22 Dinky is a good quality hotrodded shred machine that'll fit well with future rock virtuosos.
+The Jackson JS22 Dinky is a good quality hot-rodded shred machine that’ll fit well with future rock virtuosos.
+For rock music and metal music, it’s one of the best budget electric guitars for the genre.

 - Body: Poplar

-- Finish: Satin Black, Natural Oil, Metallic Blue, Snow White
+- Finish: Satin Finish Black, Natural Oil, Metallic Blue, Snow White

 - Bridge: 2-point Tremolo/Vibrato bridge